synthql/SynthQL/packages/xql/README.md

 XQL is optimized for transactional queries.
 Analytical loads will likely have poor performance.

+## DB checks / constraints are not reflected in the XQL schema

+-   TODO

 # How does XQL compare against ...?

 # Tomas' thoughts